gordon-cs/gordon-360-api/README.md

 `api/requests` Get all the membership applications.

-`api/requests/:id` Get the membership application with id `id`.
+`api/requests/:id` Get the membership application with request id `id`.

-`api/requests/student/:id` Get all the membership applications for the student with id `id`.
+`api/requests/student/:id` Get all the membership applications for the student with student `id`.

-`api/requests/activity/:id` Get all the membership applications for the club with id `id`.
+`api/requests/activity/:id` Get all the membership applications for the club with activity code `id`.

 ##### POST

 `api/requests` Create a new membership application.

-`api/requests/:id/deny` Deny the membership application with id `id`.
+`api/requests/:id/deny` Deny the membership application with request id `id`.

-`api/requests/:id/approve` Approve the membership application with id `id`.
+`api/requests/:id/approve` Approve the membership application with request id `id`.

 ##### DELETE